LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

    :param flag: a return flag from an SPRKStep function.

-   :return:
+   :returns: The return value is a string containing the name of the
-      The return value is a string containing the name of the corresponding constant.
+             corresponding constant.

 .. c:function:: int SPRKStepGetNumStepAttempts(void* arkode_mem, long int* step_attempts)